This knowledge base article provides a list of frequently asked questions regarding Web control in Sophos Central. The

 It is possible to obtain trace logging for both Web protection and the Web control components on the endpoint.
 Please contact Sophos Support quoting How to enable Sophos Web Intelligence (Web Protection feature) and Web Control logging and they will best guide you with the appropriate level of logging.

 This may be correct based on the Web control policy configured for the user.
 The following steps should be followed to determine the correct behavior.

 Not at this time.
 Web control is only available on Windows and Mac.

-Under the Additional security options of the web control policy it is possible to control access to individual file types.
+Under the Additional security options of the web control policy, it is possible to control access to individual file types.
 For example, the customer can block executable files.
 These checks are also subject to SXL lookups to see if they are from a trusted source.
-For example, an executable file from Microsoft or Apple is not subject to the same checks as that from a unknown source.
+For example, an executable file from Microsoft or Apple is not subject to the same checks as that from an unknown source.

 Note: It is also possible to override the category of a site in a similar way using the Website Management page.

 There are a few reasons which may explain why a site doesn't behave as expected.